 All home owners want the best possible price and terms when selling their home.
-Several factors, including market conditions and interest rates, will determine the final sales price.
+Several factors, including market conditions, interest rates and home condition, will determine the final sales price.
 The goal is to get the maximum price and best terms during the time your home is on the market.

 In other words, home selling is part science, part marketing, part negotiation and part art.
 Unlike math where 2 + 2 always equals 4, in real estate there is no certain conclusion.

 What is Your Home Worth?